Essay guidelines

 However, similarly, therefore, on the contrary, furthermore, moreover, on the other hand, nevertheless, nonetheless, etc.Presenting textual evidence

-Presenting evidence is essential in the writing process.
-Presenting quotes and relevant evidence in literary analysis essays is extremely significant as they back up your arguments.
+Presenting evidence is essential in body paragraphs.
+Presenting quotes and relevant evidence in literary analysis essays are extremely significant as they back up your arguments.

 You need to inform your reader regarding your textual evidence by introducing and analyzing it.
 In other words, tell them why you’re using it.